tamunoWoks/SQL_notes/databases.md

 - **Rigid Schema** – Changing relationships requires restructuring.
 - **No Ad-Hoc Query Support** – Queries must follow predefined paths.
 - **Decline in Popularity** – Largely replaced by relational databases (SQL).
+#### Summary:
+The network database model was a significant improvement over hierarchical databases, allowing more complex relationships.
+However, its complexity and lack of flexibility led to its decline in favor of relational databases (SQL) and modern NoSQL systems.
+Today, it’s mostly found in legacy systems, though some concepts live on in graph databases (Neo4j, ArangoDB).